Exploratory Discussions towards a Canada-Thailand Free Trade Agreement

 On March 23, 2013, the Government of Canada embarked on a comprehensive consultation process with citizens, provincial and territorial governments, and industry to seek input on a potential free trade agreement with Thailand (see Canada Gazette: Consultations on Potential Free Trade Agreement Negotiations with Thailand).

 If you have any questions or comments about this initiative we would like to hear from you.
-Please contact the Department of Foreign Affairs and International Trade at the following address:
+Please contact the Department of Foreign Affairs, Trade and Development at the following address:

 Trade Negotiations II Division (TPW)